lowseven/teacher-control-core/README.md

 - [ ] Create a key/value on the cache db to store tokens that are not more used by the user, and deleted when they expire.
 Put all this on a different redis instance
 - [ ] Review the query values that are you willing to show
 - [ ] Create a middleware that logs the incoming requests
+- [ ] Remove MockData reference from the EF project after the dev cycle ends
 - [ ] Deploy :tada::metal: